For Windows 2000 - Windows 7 (incl. Server, x86 and x64). Latest version: 3.9.7 build 713. July 13, 2011.

 Click the "OK" button and close the parser configuration window.
 Then click the "OK" button in the options window.

-Now that our parser is ready it is time for testing it.
+Now that our parser is ready, it is time for testing it.
 Connect your device and power it on if necessary.
-Check to see if you are able to receive a data block from the specified serial port.
-If the parser had been correctly set up, then you should see all parser items names and their values (Fig.10) in the DDE server window below.
+Check to see if you can receive a data block from the specified serial port.
+If the parser had been correctly set up, then you should see all parser items and their values (Fig.10) in the DDE server window below.

 Fig.10.
 PBX data logger.
 DDE server window.